Mary Butters

 Mary Butters (c.1770 – c.1850) was an Irish witch known as the Carnmoney witch.

 Biography

 Mary Butters (sometimes recorded as Mary Buttles or Mary Butlers) was born in Carrickfergus, County Antrim around 1770.
 Carrickfergus had witnessed the infamous Islandmagee witch trial in the early 1700s.
 From a young age Butters practiced "white" magic, using superstitious or herbal remedies as cures for physical and other ailments.
 She was best known for curing cows of suspected bewitchment.
-Given how important cattle were to Irish agriculture are the time, fear of cows being bewitched was a common one, with a common malevolent spell believed to make it impossible to churn butter with their milk.
+Given how important cattle were to Irish agriculture at the time, fear of cows being bewitched was a common one, with a common malevolent spell believed to make it impossible to churn butter with their milk.